 When we talk to people and find out what brings them to our library, it helps us determine what might be useful to them.
-Using this information to offer individual service is another way to let
+Using this information to offer individual service is another way to let people know they are welcome and appreciated.

-11. I Welcome 12.
-I Use Tele- 13.
+2. I Use Tele- 13.
 I Focus on In- 14.
 I Personal- 15.
-I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone pro- and services rele- listen in order I am friendly to enthusiasm using fessionally: vant to each cus- to: every customer the 15/5 Rule: -Within three tomer's specific • Lean cus- in my presence At 15 fee, rings and with a needs by: • Lean cus- tomer's by: make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE Sinile in my voice offering op- ences other work tact and SPILL Using the tions & sug- Circos and conver- At 5 feet, main- customer's gestions • Remember sations taining eye name, when 3 -0-0.0 them 540.5115 contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the caller, "May I every level time of day please place Demonstrating A When approgreeting (Good you on warmth, com- And acting priate, asking morning, good hold?" passion, and upon them when pos- if I can help afternoon, Allowing the empathy sible • Using their good evening) caller to end Sible name the call name 110 0411 Saying thank you
+I make Every Every Customer p hone Etiquette dividual Needs ize the Visit Customer Feel Valued - 9.000 0.0.9 0.00 - answer the I offer information I watch and elephone pro- and services rele- listen in order I am friendly to essionally: vant to each cus- to: every customer the 15/5 Rule: Within three tomer's specific needs by: • Lean cus- in my presence by: ngs and with a neeus by. tomer's Dy. · · · · · · · · · · · · · · · · · · · mile in my voice Proactively prefer- • Stopping all tact and SMILE , offering op- ences other work • Using the tions & sug- and conver- At 5 feet, main- customer's gestions Remember sations taining eye name, when them contact, greet appropriate Asking the Making eye the customer A shine also right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the time of day caller, "May I please place • Demonstrating every level • When approgreeting (Good you on warmth, com- • And acting priate, asking morning, good hold?" passion, and upon them if I can help afternoon, empathy when pos- good evening) • Allowing the sible • Using their 3 caller to end name the call Saying thank you